tigerfarm/work/wss/README.md

 $ python3 app.py
 Server listening on: http://localhost:5000
 ````
-Open the Flask server to the internet, using Ngrok.
+Open the firewall to the Flask server, using Ngrok.
 ````
 /.../Applications/ngrok http 5000
 ngrok by @inconshreveable                                                                                                                                                                                                         (Ctrl+C to quit)